pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/create.md

 as a subtype of `pentaho/visual/base/model`.

-The default configuration module that you developed also needs to be advertised to the configuration system, by registering it with `pentaho/service` as a service of type `pentaho.config.spec.IRuleSet`.
+The default configuration module that you developed also needs to be advertised to the configuration system, by registering it with `pentaho/instanceInfo` as an instance of type `pentaho.config.spec.IRuleSet`.

 The result is the following `package.json` content: